Bachelor of Philosophy (Honours)

 If you're fascinated by our amazing marine and coastal environments, a Marine Science major could be for you.

-This double major will expose you to the full breadth of the marine science discipline, allowing deeper understanding of both the physical and biological components through the Marine Biology and Coastal Processes majors.
+This extended major will expose you to the full breadth of the marine science discipline, allowing deeper understanding of both the physical and biological components through the Marine Biology and Coastal Processes majors.

 Discover the real world of marketing that lies behind advertising jingles.
 Marketing has a central role in understanding what different types of people in different places across the globe want.
 This major provides you with the knowledge, experience, and skills to become a dynamic marketer in an ever-changing world.